Marling School: Facilities

 Following a successful bid to the EFA, the school was awarded a grant of £3.5 million to build a new block, named 'West Block' (or ‘WB) which houses the Geography, Mathematics and Religious Education departments and a new dining hall overlooking the cricket pitch and pavilion.
 The Design and Technology block incorporates teaching rooms for food technology, graphical products, resistant materials and electronics.
 This building is shared with Stroud High School.
 The South Block (or ‘SB’) built in 2005 houses English, Foreign Languages and Computing Science.
 The old gymnasium has been refurbished and repurposed as a library and school archive.

-In late 2019, old, derelict original school buildings were refurbished and the History department now occupies them, moving out of the South Block and making way for more English and Maths.
-These new refurbished buildings are called 'East Block'.
-The Science department is situated in three buildings, near East Block, one being shared with Stroud High School, and another, which was built later and is more modern.

 A modern sixth form block serves the students of both the Marling School and Stroud High School.
 This was the building used by Downfield Sixth Form until the two schools split into having their own sixth forms.